mustafajuba98/Employee-Leave-Management-Backend-Django-/README.md

 Django REST API for managing employees and leave requests with role-based access control, comprehensive validation, and production-ready features.

+## Recommended

+For quick testing and exploration, use the **Postman Collection** located at:
+`Post Man Collection For Testing/Employee_Leave_Management.postman_collection.json`

+The collection includes comprehensive test scenarios, authentication flows, and all API endpoints with detailed documentation.

 ## Tech Stack

 - Django 5.2 (LTS)